 Read more, and then decide if it’s worth pursuing more information in the other carpet sections.

-Carpet is an ancient but beautiful idea.
+Carpets are an ancient but beautiful idea.
 Modern carpet traces its pedigree to ancient times, when cultures passed hand-tying and knotting skills from family to family.

 The Sixteenth Century brought business adventurers and explorers home to Europe and with them the awareness and aspiration for rich textiles and rugs from the East.